csarvi/mat4376/blog/README.md

 shiny::shinyApp(ui=ui, server=server, options = list(launch.browser=T))
 ```

 There is now a button (labelled "Let me guess!") under the textbox.
-If you press this button, nothing happens.
-That is because the action button has not been linked to the textbox input as a reactive event.
+If you press this button, nothing happens --reason: the action button has not been linked to the textbox input as a reactive event.
 This will be done in `server`.

 #### Output functions

-We borrow the function `gaugeOutput` from `flexdashboard` package.
+We borrow the function `gaugeOutput` from the [`flexdashboard`](https://rmarkdown.rstudio.com/flexdashboard/using.html#gauges) package.
 This is an `output` function (see the `output` in `server`) that generates a gauge graph:

 ```r
 ui <- function(){